NeilBINGOHIT/fss16HnB/read/2/README.md

 API-Level refactoring are rename refactorings at the level of packages/classes/methods, add/delete parameter refactorings, move refactoring at the level of packages/classes/methods and changes to the return type of a method.

 2. Floss Refactoring
 There are two different occasions when programmers refactor.
 The first kind occurs interweaved with normal program development, arising whenever and wherever design problems arise.
 For example, if a programmer introduces (or is about to introduce) duplication when adding a feature, then the programmer removes that duplication.
-This kind of refactoring, done frequently to maintain healthy software, we shall call [floss refactoring](http://people.engr.ncsu.edu/ermurph3/papers/wrt07.pdf).
+This kind of refactoring, done frequently to maintain healthy software, is called [floss refactoring](http://people.engr.ncsu.edu/ermurph3/papers/wrt07.pdf).

 3. Change Distilling
 It is a tree differencing algorithm for fine-grained source code change extraction.
 It was published in [IEEE transactions to Software Engineering](http://dl.acm.org/citation.cfm?id=1314081).